lidofinance/easy-track/specification.md

 ## EVMScriptFactoriesRegistry

-Provides methods to add/remove EVMScript factories and contains an internal method for the convenient creation of EVM Scripts.
+Provides methods to add/remove EVMScript factories and contains an internal method for the convenient creation of EVMScripts.
 Inherits from `EasyTrackStorage`.

 ### Methods

 #### addEVMScriptFactory(address \_evmScriptFactory, bytes \_permissions) external onlyRole(DEFAULT_ADMIN_ROLE)

-Adds new EVM Script Factory to the list of allowed EVMScript factories with given permissions.
+Adds new EVMScript Factory to the list of allowed EVMScript factories with given permissions.
 Can be called only by the Admin of Easy Track.

 Events: